lbnmahs/traxi/README.md

 # Traxi

 Traxi is a convenient and intuitive platform designed to effortlessly book train and tram tickets, offering real-time updates, and secure payments.
-With seamless integration of schedules, seat selections, and multi-language support, it simplifies the process of planning and managing travel arrangements.
+This project uses Firebase as the backend service and the BLoC architecture as the state manager.

 ## Getting Started